 Fireweed is a native, erect perennial forb growing four to six feet high on smooth green stems that are usually without branching.

 The leaves are alternate, on very short stalks or stalkless, linear - over 5x as long as wide, and thus resemble willow leaves hence the alternate common name of Great Willow Herb.
 The leaf surface is smooth with margins that are without teeth or with a few shallow indentations.
-The unique identifying part of the plant is the leaf vein system where the lateral veins do not reach the edge of the leaf but instead join an outer margin loop vein.
+An identifying characteristic of the plant is the leaf vein system where the lateral veins do not reach the edge of the leaf but instead join an outer margin loop vein.
 Fall color can be a brilliant pinkish-red.

 The inflorescence is a long terminal cluster of individually stalked flowers - a raceme.
 The stem of the raceme will usually turn a light reddish color like the fall leaves.

-The flowers are conspicuous one inch wide, 4-parted, with a magenta corolla.
+The flowers are conspicuous, one inch wide, 4-parted, with a magenta corolla.
 The 4 lobes of the corolla spread widely into 4 petals that are broadest near the rounded tip and then narrow abruptly to the base.
 The long calyx tube forms 4 sepals that are long and narrow and appear between the petals.
 As the photos below show, the sepals are a darker shade of magenta.
 The reproductive parts consist of up to eight stamens with whitish filaments and deep magenta anthers.
 The pistil of the ovary has a long white style that ends in 4 lobes which reflex backwards.
 The flower corolla is arranged to be borne on the end of the ovary.
 Flowers open from bottom of the raceme to the top and as flowers near the top are opening, seed pods are forming under them from the earlier flowers.

 Seed: Flowers mature to a long thin stalked seed pod which is brown at maturity when it then splits open at the tip.
 The two parts of the pod curl backwards releasing to the wind numerous small seeds that have long white hair attached to catch the wind.
 When all the pods are open the top of the plant looks like a twisted mess.
 This is a plant whose seeds are long-lived and is said to frequently appear after an area is burned over, hence the common name.
 For germination, the small seeds require light plus at least 60 days of cold stratification.